ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 shares similar to the leader, and eventually returns a response to the leader carrying a VDAF-specific message for each report share.

-To begin this process, the helper first checks that the nonces in `AggregateInitializeReq.report_shares` are all distinct.
-If two ReportShare values have the same nonce, then the helper MUST abort with error "unrecognizedMessage".
+To begin this process, the helper first checks that the report IDs in `AggregateInitializeReq.report_shares` are all distinct.
+If two ReportShare values have the same report ID, then the helper MUST abort with error "unrecognizedMessage".
 If this check succeeds, the helper then attempts to recover each input share in `AggregateInitializeReq.report_shares` as follows: